Ring Buying Guide

 *All* of our fingers get larger with age, whether you experience pregnancy, weight gain or none of the above!
 Most people will have their wedding band or engagement ring resized at least once in their lifetime.
 Certain styles however do not allow for easy resizing – infinity bands in particular.
 And certain types of men's wedding bands cannot be easily resized, like steel or titanium.
 In my experience, the materials best suited to lifetime wear are the tried and true usual suspects - gold or platinum.
 Within these metals there are many color and lifestyle options and together we will find the best option for you!

-How big is your hand?
+When choosing carats - How big is your hand?

 Email email@example.com with your name and address to receive a complimentary ring sizer by mail.